 Petitioning for UC/CSU Credit:

 Once a student has taken a UC or CSU course that has been deemed a reasonable substitution to a Psychology course by Psychological & Brain Sciences (PBS) Faculty, a student must follow this process in order to receive credit:

 - Transfer the course to the UCSB Registrar (not the PBS department).

 - Confirm grade is posted on GOLD and is appearing on the “Unofficial Transcript”.

 - Submit this petition form to request major credit.

 Even if a course is pre-approved, the course is not automatically updated as a UCSB equivalent on GOLD.
 This form must be submitted to PBS for “PSY” credit to be awarded.

-If a course is not pre-approved, a copy of the course syllabus (not a catalog description) must be attached to the form for evaluation by PBS Faculty.
+If a course is not pre-approved, a copy of the course syllabus (not a catalog description) must be emailed to firstname.lastname@example.org for evaluation by PBS Faculty.
 Course evaluation is facilitated by the Undergraduate Advising team.